About Franklin County

 The entry of the Norfolk & Western railroad in 1892 signaled the dawn of a more industrialized era, and the railroad’s “Punkin Vine” route helped tobacco factories, diversified wood and textile-based industries become significant components of the Franklin County economy.
 The development of Philpott Lake in 1953 and Smith Mountain Lake in 1966 led to continued growth.

 Franklin County is home to Booker T. Washington, America’s most prominent African American educator and orator, and his birthplace is a national monument.
 Notable Confederate General Jubal A. Early also was born in the County, and his home place serves as a popular attraction in the Red Valley community.

 Today, outdoor fun, home grown music and artisan treasures are just a sampling of what Franklin County Virginia is all about.
 Regionally, Franklin County is the Eastern Gateway to The Crooked Road: Virginia’s Heritage Music Trail and home of the White Lightning Artisan Trail.
 Experience local jam sessions, discover the arts as you stroll along the streets of Historic Rocky Mount or visit the Blue Ridge Institute and Museum at Ferrum College, where you will learn about life and culture in the Blue Ridge Mountains.

-Our annual, family-friendly events include Southwest Virginia Antique Farm Days, Pigg River Ramble Weekend, the Franklin County Fair, the Blue Ridge Folklife Festival, Come Home to a Franklin County Christmas and more.
+Our annual, family-friendly events include Moonshine Express, Franklin County Court Days Culture and Music Festival, Southwest Virginia Antique Farm Days, Ramble Weekend, Juneteenth, Franklin County Agricultural Fair, Blue Ridge Folklife Festival, Come Home to a Franklin County Christmas and more.